-This article was last updated Jan 29, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 29, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 An estimated 33 million Americans may have experienced some sort of card-related fraud last year, according to data from a survey by CompareCards, a subsidiary of LendingTree.